Skip to contents

 • interpretable and explainable

-This vignette outlines the key concepts that underpin pricing workflows in insurancerating.
+This vignette outlines key concepts that are commonly used with the building blocks in insurancerating.

 Exposure